“Believing wife” or “sister-woman”?

 The Lord’s Teaching

 There is plenty of evidence that women were teachers and baptizers of women in the early church.
 Grapte was a female teacher mentioned in one of the visions recorded in The Shepherd of Hermas.
-In Visions 2.4.2, Hermas is asked by an old woman (previously identified as the Church) as to whether he has already given a certain little book to the elders.
+In Visions 2.4.2, Hermas is asked by an old woman (previously identified as the Church) as to whether he has already given a certain book to the elders.
 Hermas replies that he hasn’t.
 The old woman is pleased with this reply because she wants to add more words to the book.
 The old woman tells Hermas,

 So when I finish all the words, they will be made known to all the elect through you.
 Therefore you will write two little books, and you will send one to Clement and one to Grapte.
 Then Clement will send it to the cities abroad, because that is his job.
 But Grapte will instruct (noutheteō) the widows and orphans.
 But you yourself will read it to this city, along with the elders who preside over the church.

 Grapte was most likely a real woman (just as Clement was a real man, either the bishop or secretary of the church in Rome—even though we only know of her through this vision.